MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

 Here, `custom_location`, `custom_loc_us_mi`, `custom_loc_us_ma`, `custom_region`, `custom_country`, and `custom_state` are all custom keys.
 These key names are not restricted and can be tied to the problem or use case data.
 These also do not need to be preceded by `custom_`, but this tag is used to indicate that they are custom keys for example purposes.
 (Throughout this document, if not explicitly mentioned, all custom keys are preceded by the `custom_` tag whenever they are found in an example.)

-Custom keys are always included as a direct child of common keys such as `data`, `props`, `types`, and `category`, but they also appear as a direct child of less frequent keys such as `nestedStructure`, `propDefaults`, or even within another custom key, as shown in the structure above.
+Custom keys are always included as a direct child of common keys such as `data`, `props`, `types`, and `category`, but they also appear as a direct child of less frequent keys such as `nestedStructure`, or even within another custom key, as shown in the structure above.

 ### Common keys
 #### At the Top level